Turkish Walnut Kadayif (Vegan)

 STEP 1: MAKE THE KADAYIF BASE

 Preheat the oven to 180ºC.
 Separate the Kadayif noodles by loosely pulling the stands apart.
-Place the separated stands of Kadayif in a large bowl and pour over the melted vegan butter.
-Gently rub the Kadayif noodles until they're evenly coated with the butter.
-Scatter half of the Kadayif noodles on the bottom of a medium baking tray and gently push down with your hands until it's spread evenly.
-Scatter the chopped walnuts on top of this layer, then evenly spread the remaining Kadayif on top and gently press down with your hands.
+Place the separated stands of Kadayif in a large bowl and pour over the melted vegan butter and oil.
+Gently rub the Kadayif noodles until they're evenly coated with the butter and oil.
+Scatter half of the Kadayif noodles on the bottom of a medium baking tray and firmly push down with your hands until the Kadayif is spread evenly.
+Scatter the chopped walnuts on top of this layer, then evenly spread the remaining Kadayif on top and firmly press down with your hands until it becomes compact.

 STEP 2: BAKE THE KADAYIF

-Place the Kadayif in the oven to bake for 30-35 minutes, or until golden.
-After you've taken it out of the oven, leave it to cool down for about 30 minutes before pouring the syrup on top.
+Place the Kadayif in the oven to bake for 45-50 minutes, or until golden and crisp.
+After you've taken it out of the oven, leave it to cool down for about 20 minutes before pouring the syrup on top.

 STEP 3: PREPARE THE SYRUP

-In the meantime, prepare the syrup.
-Bring 500ml water, 380g sugar, the juice of half a lemon and 2 tsp vanilla extract to a boil, and cook at a high heat for about 5 minutes, until the sugar has dissolved.
-Take the syrup off the heat and let it cool down slightly.
+To prepare the syrup, bring 500ml water, 450g sugar, the juice of half a lemon and 2 tsp vanilla extract to a boil, and cook at a high heat for about 20-25 minutes, until the sugar has dissolved and the liquid has reduced slightly.
+Take the syrup off the heat and let it cool down.

 STEP 4: POUR THE SYRUP

-Using a ladle, pour the warm syrup evenly on top of the baked Kadayif.
+Using a ladle, pour the cooled syrup evenly on top of the warm Kadayif then cut into 12 slices.
 Let the Kadayif rest for about 1 hour at temperature so that the flavours of the syrup absorb into the Kadayif pastry.
-Once the dough has absorbed the syrup, cut into 12 squares.

 STEP 5: GARNISH AND SERVE